-8.1 The Institute has issued a separate Note on the Use of a Secretary in proceedings conducted under the Rules (the "Secretary Note").
-Articles 8.2 to 8.6 below supplement the provisions set out in the Secretary Note with respect to the payment of the secretary's fee and expenses.

-8.2 When appointing a secretary, the arbitral tribunal should agree with him or her on whether the tribunal shall pay the secretary's fee and expenses (if any) in the course of the proceedings or only after the rendering of the final award, consent award or order for the termination of the proceedings.

-8.3 Any fee payable to a secretary shall be paid by the arbitral tribunal out of the tribunal's own fees as determined by the Institute (Secretary Note, Art.
+- 8.1 The Institute has issued a separate Note on the Use of a Secretary in proceedings conducted under the Rules (the "Secretary Note").
+Articles 8.2 to 8.6 below supplement the provisions set out in the Secretary Note with respect to the payment of the secretary's fee and expenses. - 8.2 When appointing a secretary, the arbitrator should agree with him or her on whether the arbitrator shall pay the secretary's fee and expenses (if any) in the course of the proceedings or only after the rendering of the final award, consent award or order for the termination of the proceedings. - 8.3 Any fee payable to a secretary shall be paid by the arbitrator out of his or her own fee as determined by the Institute (Secretary Note, Art.
 4.2).
-Where necessary, the arbitral tribunal shall withhold tax and social security contributions on the secretary's fee in accordance with the applicable tax legislation.

-8.4 When requesting the Institute to determine the costs of the arbitration in accordance with Article 47.3 of the Rules, the arbitral tribunal shall inform the Institute of the following: (a) whether the arbitral tribunal has appointed a secretary; (b) whether any fee will be paid to a secretary for his or her work; (c) in case of a three-member tribunal, whether the fee of a secretary will be deducted from the fee of the presiding arbitrator, or whether it will be deducted from the arbitrators' fees in some other manner; and (d) whether the secretary has incurred travel, accommodation or other costs in connection with the arbitration for which the arbitral tribunal seeks reimbursement in accordance with Article 4.3 of the Secretary Note and Articles 47.2 and 47.3 of the Rules.

-8.5 The Institute shall determine the reasonableness of the secretary's expenses referred to in Section 8.4(d) above and decide whether they shall be reimbursed by the parties.
-Where the Institute decides to accept the said expenses and fixes them as costs of the arbitration, the arbitral tribunal may order the parties to reimburse them in an award.

-8.6 Any fee or expenses payable to a secretary shall be stated in the final award, consent award or order for the termination of the arbitration.
-Where the seat of arbitration is in Finland, any payments due to a secretary shall be included as costs of the arbitral tribunal in accordance with Section 46(1) of the Finnish Arbitration Act (967/1992) (Secretary Note, Art.
+Where necessary, the arbitrator shall withhold tax and social security contributions on the secretary's fee in accordance with the applicable tax legislation. - 8.4 When requesting the Institute to determine the costs of the arbitration in accordance with Article 45.3 of the Rules, the arbitrator shall inform the Institute of the following: (a) whether the arbitrator has appointed a secretary; (b) whether any fee will be paid to a secretary for his or her work; and (c) whether the secretary has incurred travel, accommodation or other costs in connection with the arbitration for which the arbitrator seeks reimbursement in accordance with Article 4.3 of the Secretary Note and Articles 45.2 and 45.3 of the Rules. - 8.5 The Institute shall determine the reasonableness of the secretary's expenses referred to in Section 8.4(c) above and decide whether they shall be reimbursed by the parties.
+Where the Institute decides to accept the said expenses and fixes them as costs of the arbitration, the arbitrator may order the parties to reimburse them in an award. - 8.6 Any fee or expenses payable to a secretary shall be stated in the final award, consent award or order for the termination of the arbitration.
+Where the seat of arbitration is in Finland, any payments due to a secretary shall be included as costs of the arbitrator in accordance with Section 46(1) of the Finnish Arbitration Act (967/1992) (Secretary Note, Art.
 4.4).
-This is to ensure that, if the parties fail to comply with their payment obligations in accordance with the award, the payments due to a secretary may be enforced in the same manner as an arbitral award, and that a party who is dissatisfied with the decision on the secretary's fee and expenses may appeal against that decision in the same manner as against a decision on the arbitrators' fees and costs pursuant to Section 47(2) of the Finnish Arbitration Act.
+This is to ensure that, if the parties fail to comply with their payment obligations in accordance with the award, the payments due to a secretary may be enforced in the same manner as an arbitral award, and that a party who is dissatisfied with the decision on the secretary's fee and expenses may appeal against that decision in the same manner as against a decision on the arbitrator's fee and costs pursuant to Section 47(2) of the Finnish Arbitration Act.